 Description of the Indicator

-The Population Overview indicator highlights a trend of the region and state’s total populations from 1990 through the most recent release year from the U.S. Census Bureau’s American Community Survey for 2022.
-These estimates account for births, deaths, and migration.
+The population overview trends the region’s and state’s population from 1990 through the most recent release year.
+It is sourced from the U.S. Census Bureau’s American Community Survey 5-Year Estimates, which account for births, deaths, and migration.

 Why is it important?

-Population estimates are used for state and local planning for resource allocation, and for social and economic development.
+Population estimates are used for state and local planning, resource allocation, and social and economic development.
 Policymakers and planners use population estimates for programs and allocations of services such as education and healthcare.
-Estimates are also used to measure health and well-being as well as living conditions.
+Estimates are also used to measure health, well-being, and living conditions.

 How is the region performing?